10 Steps to Successfully Promote your Tourism Event on Social Media

 Regardless of the size of your event, this is essential because:

-- Not everyone sees social media updates, especially with the Facebook 2018 algorithm updates, but most people see their emails
+- Not everyone sees social media updates, on average only around 3 - 5% of your Facebook community will see newfeed posts, but most people see their emails.

 - You don't own your social media channels but you do own a list of potential customers emails.